 George is a Member in Stoll Keenon Ogden’s Lexington office and has been with the firm since 1999.
-He is a member of the Bankruptcy & Financial Restructuring, Equine Transactional and Real Estate practices.
-He is a veteran having served in the United States Army Reserve from 1971 to 1977 receiving a discharge at the rank of Staff Sargeant.
+He is part of the Bankruptcy & Financial Restructuring practice, as well as the Equine and Real Estate practice groups.

-George is AV Preeminent® Peer Review Rated™ by Martindale-Hubbell® for his many legal accomplishments.
-Prior to joining the firm, in addition to having a commercial litigation practice, he was a special fund attorney for the Kentucky Department of Labor and a Hearing Officer for the Kentucky Workers’ Compensation Board.
+Before joining SKO, George practiced in commercial litigation.
+He was also a special fund attorney for the Kentucky Department of Labor and a Hearing Officer for the Kentucky Workers’ Compensation Board.

 Represented major regional banks and community banks in foreclosures of office buildings, shopping centers, golf courses, subdivision property, multi-family residential properties, warehouses, manufacturing facilities and others.
 He served as local council for the Special Servicer for the Trust...